 The wind farm and the marine environment

-- Monitoring of marine mammals and birds by boat and by plane (high-definition cameras)
+- Monitoring of marine mammals and birds by boat and plane (high-definition cameras)

 - Acoustic monitoring of marine mammals using acoustic stations made up of hydrophones